ibmresilient/resilient-community-apps/fn_service_now/docs/install_guide/README.md

 * Click **Save**.
 ---

-## Step 9: (SIR) Sync to SOAR automatically on group assignment
+## Sync to SOAR automatically on group assignment (SIR only)
-When integrating with ServiceNow Security Incident Response (SIR) tables, there is a parameter that can be set in the IBM Security QRadar SOAR Properties section for automatic escalation to SOAR on group assignment.
+When integrating with SIR tables, there is a parameter that can be set in the IBM Security QRadar SOAR Properties section for automatic escalation to SOAR on group assignment.
 This is most useful for Security Response Tasks but can also be used on the parent Security Incident table.

 By default, this integration includes the "IBM SOAR Response Group" but that needs to be created.
 * In ServiceNow, in the navigation panel, go to **Security Incidents** > **Groups**.